Arijit1000/Ethereum-block-header-data/README.md

 # Ethereum-block-header-data
-This app will pull data of the most recent Ethereum Block Header via Infura, Display the data, and parse the Data via JSON to the MongDB.
+This app will pull data of the most recent Ethereum Block Header via Infura, Display the data, and parse the Data via JSON to the MongoDB.

 <h5># npm i --save